hengrumay/dsp/05a-python.md

 >>> C = map(celsius, F)
 [36.5, 37.00000000000001, 37.5, 39.0]
 ```
+> >

-> > #### filter:   The filter() function is also often used with the lambda function.
+- Filter:   The filter() function is also often used with the lambda function.
 It is used in conjunction with a function and an iterable object.
 It returns the items of the sequence for which function(item) is true.

 ```
 ## filter(func, seq)